 ENG*H214 Dramatic Literature 3 credits

 Prerequisite: ENG *H102 or ENG*H200.
 The study of dramatic literature, analysis and critical writings about the great plays from the canon of world drama.
-Assigned readings may include plays by Euripedes, Shakespeare, Molière, Isben, Chekhov, Williams or Hansberry.
+Assigned readings may include plays by Euripides, Shakespeare, Molière, Ibsen, Chekhov, Williams or Hansberry.

 ENG*H215 Studies in Children’s Literature 3 credits Prerequisite: ENG*H102 or ENG*H200.
 This course covers selection, evaluation and critical study of books and materials available for children.
 Assigned readings may include folklore, poetry, fiction, and non-fiction, as well as discussion of outstanding writers and illustrators, past and present.